'I'm tired of playing lumberjack' | This week's high winds pose new issues for weak trees

 "Assuming you are in an area where there was a lot of ice buildup and there was a lot of limb breakage, then if you haven't cleaned up those limbs by now, they could still be hanging on," Appel said.
 "And the structural integrity of the tree could be was probably extremely compromised by the ice, so we would consider these trees to be hazardous."

-Appel warns it's extremely important people take care of the hanging limbs and branches as soon as they can – a task that is taking a toll on Texans like Daszko.
+Appel warned that it's extremely important that people take care of the hanging limbs and branches as soon as they can – a task that is taking a toll on Texans like Daszko.

 "I'm just tired of playing lumberjack.
 I want this all to go away," Daszko said.

 Residents are asked to be aware of their surroundings while walking or out in the yard.
-Do not leave pets or kids alone under trees, and also to avoid parking under trees.
+Do not leave pets or kids alone under trees and also avoid parking under trees.